yozhgoor/cargo-temp/README.md

 ### Git Working Tree

-You can create a git worktree from the current repository using:
+You can create a [git worktree][worktree] from the current repository using:

 ```
 cargo-temp --worktree